mauricerenck/indieConnector/README.md

 -   [ ] Manual post to Mastodon and Bluesky
 -   [ ] Block hosts from within the panel
 -   [ ] Post complete texts to Mastodon and Bluesky splitted in threads
--   [ ] Option for using Kirby UUID permalinks in Mastodon/Bluesky posts
--   [ ] Get replies from Mastodon and Bluesky without brid.gy